nmstreethran/ml-elec-model/docs/about.rst

 The documentation is built using `Sphinx <https://www.sphinx-doc.org/en/master/>`__ and hosted using `Read the Docs <https://readthedocs.org>`__.
 It is available at https://ml-elec-model.rtfd.io.
 The files can be found in the ``docs`` folder.

-To build the documentation locally, clone this repository, install all requirements, and install a TeX distribution (such as `TeX Live <https://tug.org/texlive/>`__).
+To build the documentation locally, clone this repository and install all requirements.

-Local builds of the documentation in HTML and PDF formats can be viewed in ``docs/_build/html/index.html`` and ``docs/_build/latex/ml-elec-model.pdf`` respectively after running the following bash script:
+Local builds of the documentation in HTML format can be viewed in ``docs/_build/html/index.html`` after running the following in the ``docs`` directory:

 .. code:: sh

-   bash docs.sh
+   make html

 A list of references used is available on `Zotero <https://www.zotero.org/groups/2327899/ml-elec-model/library>`__.